-Fast forward more than twenty years and I’m helping run a consulting business for the third time in my career.
-Bizspeak hasn’t gone away and, while I’m not fond of it, I’ve accepted using the vernacular for practical reasons.
+Fast forward more than twenty years, and I’m helping to run a consulting business for the third time in my career.
+Bizspeak hasn’t gone away; and, while I’m not fond of it, I’ve accepted using the vernacular for practical reasons.
 My clients speak it, and I need to talk in the language of my clients and partners.

 It’s not a case of “If you can’t beat them, join them.”
 I learned to flag bizspeak when working with others in order to ask for clarity.
 Many bizspeak terms are vague because they’re not clearly defined, or overused to the point people use the word with different intentions.
 That’s the case with the word optimize, as Fast Company realized and wrote about years ago.